dps923/winter2020/graded-work.md

 The duration of each test will be about 40 to 60 minutes, and will be worth between 10% and 14% of your final course grade.
 All tests will be hand-written, and will happen sometime during the Friday class timeslot.
 The total value of all tests will be 50%.

-Recognizing that it’s possible to have an "off day", the final grade calculation will examine the results of all four tests, and discount the value of the lowest-graded test to 50%.
+Recognizing that it's possible to have an "off day", the final grade calculation will examine the results of all four tests, and discount the value of the lowest-graded test to 50%.

 Alternatively, if you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness happens occasionally.
 As a result, there will be a policy and procedure which could possibly excuse the test.